spamathur/SocialMedia/README.md

 All functionalities are tested using the following test classes: UserTest, UserManagerTest, PostManagerTest, PostTest, FileManagerTest, ClientTest, ClientHandlerTest, RunLocalTestCommentManager, and RunLocalTestComments.
 These test cases utilize JUnit 4 for execution.

 ### Make sure to import a GSON library before executing `ClientTest` and `ClientHandlerTest`.

-Before executing the ClientTest and ClientHandlerTest, ensure the GSON library is imported.
-Download the gson-2.10.1.jar file from [https://repo1.maven.org/maven2/com/google/code/gson/gson/2.10.1/](https://repo1.maven.org/maven2/com/google/code/gson/gson/2.10.1/) and add the downloaded file as a library in the IDE.

 # Phase 3 Classes: